Kraits7/XOS-Optimizer/README.md

 - **Cold CPU** – fix for throttling on Infinix Note/Hot.
 - **Fast touchscreen** – like in top smartphones.
 - **Long battery life** – disable XOS analytics collection.
+- **Turn on animation even on low-end devices** - animations are disabled on low-end devices